Foundational School in Research Data Science

 The CODATA-RDA Research Data Science Summer School is open to participants in any research discipline.
 The data skills taught are also useful for (data) librarians and other research support staff, such as those who envisage a career as data steward or data analysts.
 Furthermore, people who are more advanced in their careers who would like to improve their data skills as a form of continuing professional development are also eligible.

-Participants will be selected on merit from a very competitive field.
+Participants are selected on merit from a very competitive field.
 Applicants are urged therefore to ensure they pay careful and full attention to the requirements of the application process.

 Selected participants for the Research Data Science Summer School will have a baseline of data skills and these will have been tested by an online form.
 Applicants to the Advanced Workshops should demonstrate their capacity and skills to engage with these themes on a more advanced level.